 Now we’ve seen 11 different reasons why it’s worth the extra cost of buying expensive soccer cleats I want to give you my 3 recommendations for soccer cleats you should consider when buying.

-As I mentioned before, you don’t have to purchase the most expensive cleats on then market to own a great pair of soccer cleats, but as the price drops so does the quality of the cleat.
-So my recommendation is to buy the best soccer cleats you can afford and you shouldn’t be disappointed.
+As I mentioned before, you don’t have to purchase the most expensive cleats on the market to own a great pair of soccer cleats, but as the price drops, so does the quality of the cleat.
+So my recommendation is to buy the best soccer cleats you can afford, and you shouldn’t be disappointed.

-Let’s look at 3 different pairs of soccer cleats staring with the highest quality ones with the highest price tag, then looking at a great pair of mid-range cleats and finally ending with my recommendation if your on a smaller budget.
+Let’s look at 3 different pairs of soccer cleats starting with the highest quality ones with the highest price tag, then looking at a great pair of mid-range cleats and finally ending with my recommendation if you’re on a smaller budget.

 Best high-end soccer cleats

 - Ultra-thin NIKESKIN overlay gives an almost barefoot feel of the ball

 - Over 280 5-star reviews